meteor/meteor/docs/client/full-api/api/templates.md

 {{> autoApiBox "Template#onCreated"}}

-Callbacks added with this method called before your template's logic is evaluated for the first time.
+Callbacks added with this method are called before your template's logic is evaluated for the first time.
 Inside a callback, `this` is the new [template instance](#template_inst) object.
 Properties you set on this object will be visible from the callbacks added with `onRendered` and `onDestroyed` methods and